(Disclosure: Some of the links below may be affiliate links)

 Dror also agreed to give a special offer to the readers of this blog for his coaching business (more on that at the end).

-So, let’s see what Dror shares after this year of early retirement.
+So, we will see what Dror shares after this year of early retirement.

 1. How is retirement going?